WigsPlus/TestRepo/README.md

 Getting a doctor which is autherrized for a patient on a adsission:

-http://localhost:5000/api/Admissions/67048766/0   // Changing the "0" to "1" will give a no perssin since that doctor is not autorized to taht patient
+http://localhost:5000/api/Admissions/67048766/0   // Changing the "0" to "1" will give a no perssin since that doctor is not autorized to that patient

 Getting all doctors: